Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 *******************************************************************************************************

-**NOTE** - No charges will be incurred for using AKS on Azure Stack HCI during the preview.
+**NOTE** - No charges will be incurred for using AKS on Azure Stack HCI for free trial period of 60 days.

 *******************************************************************************************************